Add00w/Add00w/README.md

 ---
 Hey there 👋,

-I am fluter developer.
+I am Addow a fluter developer.
 I developed ios and android apps with this wonderful framework.

 - 🌱 I’m currently trying new flutter&dart teckniques
 - 💬 Ask me about Flutter related stuff